 The north side of Hualalai from the highway about 12 miles south of the junction with the saddle road.
-That's Pu'u Wa'awa'a in the left foreground.
+That's Pu'u Wa'awa'a (aka: the Jello mold) in the left foreground.
 (The scale of this terrain is hard to see - for instance - Puu Wa'awa'a rises 1,300 feet above the surroundings!)

 For the time being: Hualalai’s summit area is a hiker’s paradise with dozens of volcanic collapse craters of all sizes and ages.
 Some of the area is barren lava rock or cinder fields but most of it has some vegetation in the form of bushes, ferns and grasses and even a few large O’hia Lehua trees all the way to the summit.
 Evidence of the presence of ancients Hawaiians in the form of rock walls and remains of the bases of apparent shelter structures are found in the summit area.

 All of the collapse craters have at least some vegetation on the sides and at the bottom and one even has a respectable “vertical forest” of O’hia on its north-facing interior side.
 There are also a couple of large groves of Eucalyptus trees thriving near the summit.

 Curiously, at the true summit there is a benchmark that reads “Hainoa” (the name of the largest of the summit pit craters) and at a lesser summit (~ 8225’) located near the crater rim about 4/10 mile from the high point is a benchmark reading “Hualalai”.
 In addition, the USGS website gives wildly inaccurate elevations for all of the named summit features.